estellespanneut/rock-paper-scissors-exercise/README.md

     USER_NAME="John Snow" #Replace the name inside the quotation marks with your own name or whatever you want displayed as your username for the game

-Alternatively, once you have created the .env file, you can configure your username in the command line by typing.
-This is simply an alterative to configuring your .env file through VSCode.
+Alternatively, once you have created the .env file, you can configure your username in the command line by typing the code below.
+This is simply an alterative to configuring your .env file through VSCode, and should not be done in addition to the step above.

     USER_NAME="Jane" python my_game.py #Replace the name inside the quotation marks with your own name or whatever you want displayed as your username for the game